Peer's Role in Meetings

-You can view all your Sessions (active and completed) on your Sessions list.
+You can view all your Meetings (active and completed) using:

 These videos might be helpful:

-From the initial request, through clarifications, to the session and final wrap-up: the typical life-cycle of a session.
+From the initial request, through clarifications, to the meeting and final wrap-up: the typical life-cycle of a meeting.

-Getting to know the parts of the Session Worksheet (as seen by the Peer).
+Getting to know the parts of the Meeting Worksheet (as seen by the Peer).

-Using the Session Worksheet during the actual meeting, including the Time Manager.
+Using the Meeting Worksheet during the actual meeting, including the Time Manager.

 It's not done until the paperwork is complete!
 What's expected post meeting.